Speakers – Spring 2020

 Alex Lindsay has been involved in almost every part of media production from coding to audio, video, film, web, AR/VR and live-streaming.
 After working on Star Wars at Lucasfilm and Industrial Light and Magic, he built a global training organization and now uses that experience to help others engage their communities online.

-Doug is a producer based in Spokane with twenty years of experience working with a wide variety of storytelling platforms, including feature films, podcasts, and multi-camera live streams.
-His portfolio includes projects for Google, YouTube, Salesforce, Procter & Gamble and MGM Mirage.
+Doug is a writer/producer based in Spokane with over twenty years of experience working with a wide variety of storytelling platforms, including feature films, podcasts, and multi-camera live streams.
+His portfolio includes projects for Google, YouTube and Salesforce.
 His work as a storyteller has taken Doug around the world, covering subjects at the highest levels of industry, entertainment and government.

 Megan Donnelly joined the AbelCine team in 2015 as the company’s first Camera Technology Specialist based out of Chicago, eventually relocating to LA.
 Prior to joining AbelCine, Megan was the Technical Manager at Fletcher Camera and Lenses / CineVerse in Chicago, where she provided technical and workflow support for multiple features and television series.
 She also developed the curriculum for the International Cinematographer’s Guild Digital Loader Workshops, which she taught nationwide.